 - in person at the Cashier’s Office in the Student Enrollment Information Center (Student Services and Administration Building, 1st Floor) on the Hayward Hills Campus,

-- in person in the Academic Services Office on the Concord Campus.
+- in person in the Academic Services Office at the Concord Center.

-The Graduation Application Fee covers the cost of the graduation check of coursework, issuing the diploma, and participation in the annual commencement ceremony.
+The Graduation Application Fee covers the cost of evaluating coursework for graduation, issuing the diploma, and participating in the annual commencement ceremony.
 Note: the application fee does not include the cap and gown rental/purchase, handled separately by the Bookstore.